A Digital Experience Monitoring (DEM) strategy unlocks the key to understanding how end-users interact with…

 How to Interpret the Results

-If you have a large MTA Inbound Time but no corresponding MTA Transport Time then you have a stuck inbound mail processing queue problem.
+When you have a large MTA Inbound Time but no corresponding MTA Transport Time then you have a stuck inbound mail processing queue problem.
 If its an Exchange or email environment within your control then you should consider increasing the resources for your inbound queues.

 Crowd-powered Like the Rest of Our Statistics